uoziod/suave-ui/README.md

 ## Components

-All these components are included into bundle-files.
+All these components are included in bundle-files.
 So you don't need to include them separately to use all them force.

 - [Font Awesome 4.2.0](http://fontawesome.io/) provides icons.
 - [Animate.css 3.1.1](http://daneden.github.io/animate.css/) provides CSS-animations.